 - Since 1992, the biomass of flying insects in protected zones have reduced by more than 75%; the numbers of mammals, reptiles, amphibians, birds and fish reduced by 29%; and the amount of fresh water available per capita reduced by 26%.

 - The extinction risk of birds, mammals and amphibians would have been at least 20% greater without conservation action in recent decade.

 - The numbers of invasive alien species per country have risen by about 70% since 1970, across the 21 countries with detailed records.

 - Aichi biodiversity targets for 2020 are most likely to be missed.

 Biodiversity loss will significantly affect our human life and well-being, since food and energy are key to our health and survival.
 Both the IPBES report and the Living Planet Report 2018 warn that the window for safeguarding biodiversity and a healthy planet is closing rapidly.
 At present, our planet is at a crossroad.
 The next 10 years will be a key chance for action.
 The future will be bad for us if we don’t act now.
-In addition to various measures, it is important to control of the rate of population growth.
+In addition to various measures, it is important to control the rate of population growth.

 This is unfortunate; our biodiversity has been struggling to survive.
 As time passes, there is more and more loss.
 Everyone should start living more sustainably, and efforts to protect our world should be stepped up.